Tone woods for electric guitars

 Wenge

-Tonal properties: rich and warm sounding.
+Tonal properties: rich and warm sounding especially in the mids and lows.

 Paulownia

 Dean Guitars, Glendale Guitars, Mario Guitars and others use this wood for some of their instruments, and it is often used in generic DIY guitar kits from China.
+Most people would not consider this tone wood for a custom build unless the guitar being very light weight is a priority, or its flat-EQ tonal properties are desired.

 Agathis